Static, this, super & final keyword

 • “this” is basically just a reference variable referring to the current object.

-• It is used to eliminate the confusion between class attributes and parameters with the same name.
+• It eliminates the confusion between class attributes and parameters with the same name.

 • refer class variable